smurftyy/Soul-Node/README.md

 - Smart contract layer may be built in Aiken (Cardano)
 - Token logic may use CIP-68 metadata standard
 - Auth system could integrate Lucid/Mesh + wallet SSO
+- Whitepaper and Demo vid in a bit
+- Presentation link almost ready.

 For now: **keep it clean, sharp, and componentized**.